 The next thing to note is that the IRS packages their correspondence in a certain way.
 You will find your tax number (ITIN) on the letter – not something that criminals have generally managed to do.
 There will also be references to your dealings and a guide showing you your rights as a taxpayer.
 The final thing is on the envelope itself – this will have the IRS seal on it that can’t be easily counterfeited.

 Emails and calls ‘from the Taxpayer Advocate Service’

 The Taxpayer Advocate Service (TAS) is an independent body that are set up to allow people to deal with the IRS without hiring lawyers.
 You may be in dispute with the IRS over unpaid taxes, or be in arrears with your payments when you call them.

 That’s right – the TAS won’t call you in the first instance.
 You should call them.

-According to the IRS, “In this most recent scam variation, callers “spoof” the telephone number of the IRS Taxpayer Advocate Service office in Houston or Brooklyn.
-Calls may be ‘robo-calls’ that request a call back.
-Once the taxpayer returns the call, the con artist requests personal information, including Social Security number or individual taxpayer identification number (ITIN).”
+According to the IRS, “Recently, in this scam variation, callers “spoof” the IRS Taxpayer Advocate Service office’s phone number in Brooklyn or Houston.
+Calls might be ‘robo-calls’ that demand a callback.
+When taxpayers return the call, the con artist demand for personal information, which includes individual taxpayer identification number (ITIN) or Social Security number.”